 The Integrity Committee advises the Board of Management and line management on the mitigation of fraud risks and on ethical, anti-bribery and anti-corruption matters.
 The Integrity Committee reports quarterly to the Board of Management and every six months to the Supervisory Board.

 In accordance with the requirements of the Corporate Governance Code, we also performed an assessment connected to the organisational awareness with our business principles.
-The ‘Employee engagement monitor 2020’ addressed employees' familiarity with the PostNL Business Principles, and their perception whether we work according to the PostNL Business Principles.
-The main outcome of this assessment in 2020 showed that 85.8% of the responders are (partly) familiar with the PostNL Business Principles.
-Of this 85.8%, in total 59.4% perceive that PostNL mostly works according to the PostNL Business Principles and 14.9% perceive this as continuously.
-We use the outcome of the monitor as input for our integrity approach and our activities at the PostNL Group companies.
+The ‘Employee engagement monitor 2021’ addressed employees' familiarity with the PostNL Business Principles, and their perception as to whether we work according to the PostNL Business Principles.
+The main outcome of this assessment in 2021 showed that 86% of the responders are (partly) familiar with the PostNL Business Principles.
+Of this 86%, in total 60% perceive that PostNL mostly works according to the PostNL Business Principles and 16% perceive this as continuously.
+This outcome represents a slight improvement compared to 2020.
+We use the outcome of the monitor as input for continuous improvement of our integrity approach and our activities at the PostNL Group companies.

+As we become more dependent on systems and data, cyber security is becoming increasingly important.
 We manage our digital information and processes across the organisation by ensuring that we secure the data, systems and applications that PostNL uses within its business processes.
-We have a Cyber Security policy in place, which guides the business on how to effectively implement cyber security.
+We have a Cyber Security policy in place to guide the business on how to effectively implement cyber security.
 To help manage our cyber security risks, we first acquire a complete understanding of the systems, data and capabilities we operate across the business.
 We then develop and implement appropriate protective measures, such as controlling access to digital and physical assets, providing awareness, implementing processes to secure data, maintaining baseline network configurations and operations to repair components quickly and deploy technology to ensure cyber resilience.

-In addition in 2020 we have started to explicitly address cyber security in our review of internal controls performed by our suppliers since most of our critical application are implemented based on SaaS and Cloud principles.
-This assessment will be continued in 2021.
+In 2021, we continued to explicitly address cyber security in our review of internal controls performed by our suppliers since most of our critical applications are implemented based on SaaS and Cloud principles.
+This assessment will be continued in 2022.

 PostNL believes that it is vital to handle the personal data of its customers and consumers with due care and adheres to all applicable laws and regulations.
 The most notable of these is the General Data Protection Regulation (GDPR), which is further elaborated on in the General Data Protection Regulation Implementation Act.

 We have established a Group Policy on Privacy which outlines the fundamental principles we adhere to as a company regarding the use of personal data.
 These principles are in line with PostNL's Business Principles.
 We strive to provide high-quality services, in which reliability is an important factor.
 We therefore view the protection and careful handling of personal data as an important precondition for further innovation and development of our services.
-To help achieve this, we have set up governance, processes and procedures (including a processing register, process reporting data leaks, process rights of the person concerned, implementation of DPIAs, Privacy by Design) to adequately implement the 'accountability' in the field of the protection of personal data.
+To help achieve this, we have set up governance, processes and procedures to adequately implement the 'accountability' in the field of the protection of personal data.
+This includes a processing register, a reporting process for data breaches, process for handling the rights of the person concerned, implementation of data privacy impact assessments, and the application of the Privacy by Design principle in development of new processes and systems.